tmzh/tmzh.github.io/content/post/2024-10-27-building-natural-language-interfaces-with-llm-function-calling.md

     return response
 ```

-Here is an example of the reasoning chain generated for the query "What movies did Tom Hanks star in?"
+Here is an example of the reasoning chain generated for the query "List comedy movies with Tom Cruise in it"

 ```python
 [